SEE: Strategic Exploration and Exploitation for Cohesive In-Context Prompt Optimization: Proposed Method: Strategic Exploration and Exploitation ( )

-Within our \frameName framework, we propose two novel design schemes to improve performance and efficiency.
+We also propose two novel design schemes to improve performance and efficiency.

-\underline{\textit{Design 1: Performance vector with Hamming distance.}} Evolution operators like EDA and Crossover function optimally when parents exhibit distinct attributes.
-In terms of evaluating similarity scores, we adhere to the principle that similarity should be gauged based on the performance of the prompts rather than their linguistic or semantic similarities.
-Inspired by this intuition, we propose to construct candidate vectors based on individual performance on the evaluation dataset, named ``performance vectors''.
-To exemplify, in an evaluation dataset comprising five elements, a candidate answering the first three queries correctly and the final two incorrectly would feature a vector representation of $[1, 1, 1, 0, 0]$.
+\underline{\textit{1.
+Performance vector with Hamming distance.}} Fusion operators like EDA and Crossover function optimally when parents exhibit distinct attributes \cite{Fernando2023PromptBreeder}.
+In terms of evaluating similarity scores, we adhere to the principle that similarity should be gauged based on the \emph{performance of the prompts} rather than their linguistic or semantic similarities.
+Inspired by this intuition, we propose to construct candidate vectors based on their performance on the development set $\mathcal{D}_{\textup{dev}}$, named ``performance vectors''.
+To exemplify, in a development dataset comprising five elements, a candidate answering the first three queries correctly and the final two incorrectly would feature a vector representation of $[1, 1, 1, 0, 0]$.

 Rather than calculating the cosine similarity of embedding space, we propose to compute candidate similarity scores by {\em Hamming distance}, which calculates the distance between two vectors of equal length by examining the number of positions at which the corresponding symbols are different.
-This way ensures that one candidate is more likely to be paired with a candidate that does not contain the same mistakes, and thereby generates a diverse population with a more diverse set of genetic information.
+This way ensures that one candidate is more likely to be paired with a candidate that \emph{does not repeat the same mistakes}.

-\underline{\textit{Design 2: Adaptive Phase Stop Criteria.}} Each evolution phase is fully conducted before we transition to the next.
-The decision to proceed to the following phase is influenced by two primary criteria.
+\underline{\textit{2.
+Adaptive Phase Stop Criteria.}} To ensure that each optimization phase is fully conducted before transitioning to the next, the decision to proceed to the following phase is influenced by two criteria.

-\begin{itemize}[leftmargin=10pt] \item \textit{Performance Gain.} If no performance gain manifests after implementing the operators in a particular phase, it's indicative that the candidate has been thoroughly optimized by the operator.
+\begin{itemize}[leftmargin=10pt, itemsep=0.1pt, topsep=1.5pt, partopsep=1.5pt] \item \textit{Performance Gain.} If no performance gain manifests after applying the operators in a particular phase, it's indicative that the candidates have been thoroughly optimized by the operator.
 Consequently, we transition to the next phase.